adityatelange/hugo-PaperMod/content/posts/My Current HiFi Audio Setup.md

 weight: 1

 ---

+*HiFi shops have all but disappeared.
+Big box stores like Best Buy, Target, and Walmart do not sell higher end audio gear.
+Thus, we're forced to research audio gear online.
+In this article, I'll share my current HiFi setup and explain the rationale why I chose each piece of gear and service.*

 # My Current HiFi Audio Setup
 This article is not a review.
 The equipment discussed herein, is merely the gear I'm using and why I chose each piece.
 At the end, I'll talk about audio gear that I've had to return, and thus would not recommend.